Nexfinity/CakeyBot-Wiki/en/feature/streaks.md

 > Note: Due to privacy settings and Discord limitations users may sometimes **not** receive DMs even when this setting is enabled.
 There is nothing Cakey Bot can do to bypass this if users have DMs blocked.
 {.is-warning}

 > Note: When this is enabled users can manually opt out of DM reminders for themselves using the `/streaks toggle-reminder-opt-out` command or with the opt-out button included on the DM reminder itself.
+Members can also turn streak reminders off in every server at once from their [User Customization](/en/feature/user-customization) page.
 {.is-info}

 ## Disable Nickname Change